Full counting statistics for electron transport in periodically driven quantum dots: Application

 and the central region is connected to the leads through level $\epsilon_0$

-The leads are sinusoidally driven as in the resonant level case considered before Eq. (\ref{tdep}) and the central region Hamiltomian remains static all the time.
+The leads are sinusoidally driven as in the resonant level case considered before Eq. (\ref{tdep}), and the central region Hamiltonian remains static all the time.

-Calculations for the current concur with theory (Eq. (\ref{eq:exact theory})), with the transmission undertaking well-know changes due to the introduction of the second level \cite{cuevas2010molecular}:
+Calculations for the current concur with theory [Eq. (\ref{eq:exact theory})], with the transmission undergoing well-known changes due to the introduction of the second level \cite{cuevas2010molecular}:

-The results of calculations are given in Fig. (\ref{fig:2}).
-With the introduction of the secondary level, the photon-assisted sidebands in the current acquire pronounced asymmetrical interference patterns from the fano-resonance (see Fig. (\ref{fig:2a})), with the asymmetry being governed by the difference between the energies of the levels.
-Moreover, the asymmetric feature manifests in the central peak differently to within the photo-peaks, with change in the difference in the levels' energies pushing the feature in the opposite direction for the photo-peaks, compared to the central peak.
+The results of the calculations are given in Fig. \ref{fig:2}.
+With the introduction of the secondary level, the photon-assisted sidebands in the current acquire pronounced asymmetrical interference patterns from the Fano resonance [see Fig. \ref{fig:2a}], with the asymmetry being governed by the difference between the energies of the levels.
+Moreover, the asymmetric feature manifests in the central peak differently from within the photopeaks, with a change in the difference in the levels' energies pushing the feature in the opposite direction for the photopeaks compared to the central peak.